State aid control

-The financial crisis triggered turmoil on the financial markets in 2008 and called for massive intervention by European governments to reduce the adverse effects of the shock.
-State aid to financial institutions has been crucial for restoring confidence in the financial sector and avoiding a systemic crisis.
-The effects of the crisis on the financial markets weakened during 2012 but Member States continued to provide critical support to financial institutions through a number of State aid measures.
-In addition to this, during the last few years, EU governments made use of the Temporary Framework rules to provide assistance to the real economy, seeking to alleviate the negative effects of the economic crisis.
+The financial crisis called for intervention by European governments to reduce the adverse effects of the shock.
+State aid to financial institutions has been crucial for restoring confidence in the financial sector.
+Negative effects on the financial markets weakened during 2013 but Member States continued to provide critical support to financial institutions through a number of State aid measures.

 Aid to the financial sector